BCDA-APS/gestalt/docs/layouts.md

 {:toc}

-## Template Files
+## Layout Files

-Templates are YAML files that describe the structure of the UI file to be generated.
+Layouts are YAML files that describe the structure of the UI file to be generated.
-These files are parsed by Gestalt into a graph of nodes which can represent individual widgets to generate, structures of widgets, various means of laying out widgets, or logical statements that can affect the outcome of the previous types.
-Structured input data can be combined with the graph to then generate the output screen.
+These files are parsed by Gestalt into a tree of nodes, each of which can either directly represent one or more display widgets to generate, or they can represent some sort of calculation to be performed on that node's children, like a layout, repositioning, or macro application.

+Structured input data can then be fed through the tree, which will write out a resulting UI file in the format of your choice.

 ## Widgets

-The basic element of a template file is a Widget node.
-These are YAML elements that have been tagged with a supported widget type from the list in [widgets](reference/nodes/Widgets.md).
+The basic element of a layout file is a Widget node.
+These are YAML elements that have been tagged with a supported widget type from the list in [nodes](reference/nodes/index.md).
 Properties of the Widget can then be set within the element.

 ```yaml